mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 As expected, we see that the Queen of Spades has been tempered.
 While the losing player still separates from the rest of the players, we see the slope is gradual rather than steep.

-The moment when the winner is clearly over the drama threshold is also delayed, moving from 60% to near 70% of the game being played.
-This should increase the possibility of more drama and less stability in the game.

 Thanks to [P.D.
 Magnus](https://www.fecundity.com/pmagnus/) for suggesting I look at this variant!

 #### Grey Maria